PlenusPyramis/dockerfiles/debian-pxe-provision/README.md

 Unattended bare metal provisioner via PXE boot and Debian netboot preseed.
-This will boot systems, over the network, with either UEFI or legacy BIOS, and automatically install debian on them according to your own preseed files.
+This will boot systems, over the network, with either UEFI or legacy BIOS, and automatically install debian on them.

 This runs `dnsmasq` as a DHCP and tftp boot server.
 It binds to a real host interface connected to the same LAN as your client machines.
-It only serves DHCP to the clients that you explicitly list in `dhcp_hosts.txt`.
+It only serves DHCP to the clients that you explicitly list in `config.yaml`.

 There is optional support for hosting a [lazy-distro-mirror](https://github.com/EnigmaCurry/lazy-distro-mirrors) so that